jariarkko/draft-eimpact-arch-considerations/draft-eimpact-arch-considerations.md

 design them in a highly optimized manner for a very specific set of requirements, use cases and context.
-While this is necessary in certain cases (e.g. constrained nodes with limits on processing capacity or long lived battery powered devices), there are cetainly cases where such optimized equipment is not absolutely required.
+While this is necessary in certain cases (e.g. constrained nodes with limits on processing capacity or long lived battery powered devices), there are certainly cases where such optimized equipment is not absolutely required.
 The vast majority of infrastucture network nodes on the Internet utilize only a faction of their design capacity most of the time.